Taylor And Burton's Puerto Vallarta

 The Couple Made Strong Binding Friendship's In Puerto Vallarta - Sergio Toledano Had wonderful memories of his time with Richard and Elizabeth

-Sergio Toledano was not legally adopted by the couple, but it's obvious, they cared for them very much.
+Sergio Toledano was not legally adopted by the couple, but it's obvious he cared for them very much.

 "Elizabeth Was a very loving, motherly type of woman.
 Whenever I am asked, if Elizabeth is as beautiful as she appears on the movie screen?
-She is able to illuminate a darkened Room...
-Her personality.
+She is able to illuminate a darkened Room with Her personality."

-The Burton's were known to have enjoy many of the earlier years of their marriage in their home in Puerto Vallarta.
-Taylor, and Burton began their love affair in 1963, while filming the movie "Cleopatra".
+The Burtons were known to have enjoyed many of the earlier years of their marriage in their home in Puerto Vallarta.
+Taylor and Burton began their love affair in 1963 while filming the movie "Cleopatra".
 The Following year, Elizabeth accompanied Richard to the little -known fishing village of Puerto Vallarta Mexico.
 Where Richard was on location shooting the film " Night of the Iguana."
-At that point in time Puerto Vallarta was a small town, with few places to stay.
+At that point in time, Puerto Vallarta was a small town, with few places to stay.
 The story that has circulated over the years, was that the couple first occupied a room in a modestly priced hotel, by the name of "Hotel Ocean".
-The popular version to the story is that the hotel ended up being very undesirable to the couple.
+The popular version of the story is that the hotel ended up being very undesirable to the couple.
 Which resulted in the couple wanting to return to the United States.
-Soon after the depute ensued, Elizabeth, and Richard were moved to Casa Kimberly a rental in "Gringo Gulch", which was just across the street from producer John Huston's Villa.
-In years to come, Richard purchased Casa Kimberley, and presented it to Elizabeth on her 32 birthday as a gift of his love...
+Soon after the depute ensued, Elizabeth and Richard have moved to Casa Kimberly a rental in "Gringo Gulch", which was just across the street from producer John Huston's Villa.
+In years to come, Richard purchased Casa Kimberley and presented it to Elizabeth on her 32nd birthday as a gift of his love...

 In hindsight how could Elizabeth, and Richards love not have deepened in Puerto Vallarta?
-A love that bloomed , and resulted in a long time love that lasted most likely throughout both of their lives.
-One only has to look at the "stage" Puerto Vallarta .
-Which possesses the sparkling blue Pacific ocean, the warm sand beneath once toes, and the bluest of sky's, and not to mention the most fabulous sunsets in the world.
+A love that bloomed, and resulted in a long time love that lasted most likely throughout both of their lives.
+One only has to look at the "stage" in Puerto Vallarta .
+Which possesses the sparkling blue Pacific ocean, the warm sand beneath once toes, and the bluest of skies, and not to mention the most fabulous sunsets in the world.